This post contains affiliate links and we may earn a commission if a purchase is made

 Note: Aroma Retail’s product pages for scents used at MGM Resorts properties no longer mention the name of the resort the fragrance is used in – Rest assured, the scent we link to below is the exact same fragrance used at the property.

-• Caesars Palace’s “The Empire” scent is a mixture of lemon, mandarin, jasmine, rose, and cyclamen among other ingredients.
+- Caesars Palace’s “The Empire” scent is a mixture of lemon, mandarin, jasmine, rose, and cyclamen.

 For those of you that are nostalgic, Monte Carlo’s former “Pomegranate and Sage” scent is still available for purchase.

-As Aroma Retail offers Las Vegas casino fragrances in convenient forms such as candlesreed diffusersdiffusing oilroom spray, and offer the ability to mix & match, there is surely an option that will work in your home or make for a gift sure to be a hit.
+As Aroma Retail offers Las Vegas casino fragrances in convenient forms, there’s surely an option that will work in your home or make for a gift sure to be a hit.

 See Also: Ways to save money in Vegas – Check out these simple strategies!